dandi/dandi-hub/doc/architecture.md

 ![scale-down](static/scale-down.png)

 1. The user either deletes their server, or is idle for more than the timeout (default 1 hour).
-2. The Hub recieves the request from the user, or from the culler, and deletes the pod.
+2. The Hub receives the request from the user, or from the culler, and deletes the pod.
 3. If the Node is now empty (drained) Karpenter deletes the Node/EC2 instance.

 ## Traffic